 Copper CRM For The Win

 Copper is trying to build a more user-friendly and enjoyable CRM, one that can be used instead of Salesforce for the SMB market.
 Streak is trying to bridge the gap between spreadsheets and CRM.
 They aren't a great spreadsheet tool and they aren't a great CRM.
 Their competitor is Google Sheets/Excel.
 While Copper's is too, they are also trying to compete with proper CRMs, enabling you to build a better company foundation.
+Use this link to try Copper for free.

 Hope you enjoyed this candid comparison of Streak VS. Copper CRM.
 We typically work with businesses that are going $1.5+ mil in revenue/are ready to invest in building their CRM infrastructure for scale.
 Get in touch to learn how we can help you implement your CRM the right way from the start.